 Our group classes are now offered online.
 Scroll down to see the upcoming dates.

 In-person group workshops take place Fridays from 6:30 to 9:30 p.m. and Saturdays from 9 a.m. to 4 p.m. at our offices at 9912-106 Street.

 You can also book a three-hour online private session.

 How much does it cost?

 We are dedicated to supporting families of all income levels.
-If cost is a barrier to you attending this workshop, you can apply for subsidy by selecting “I require subsidy” in the workshop registration form.
+If needed, you can apply for a subsidy by selecting “I require subsidy” in the registration form.

 Subsidies are available for group workshops only.